Updated: Nov 4

 By December 2017, just 3 months later, my PSA had dropped into the middle of the normal range.

-I don't really know if the ice baths brought my PSA levels down, or if they would have come down all by themselves.
+I don't really know if the cold showers brought my PSA levels down, or if they would have come down all by themselves.
 But I was relieved and impressed and convinced that deliberate cold exposure was an essential part of my improvement.

 To be sure it wasn't some sort of anomaly, I tested again six months later.
 That was the summer of 2018, and by then Jason and I had started a regular practice of ice baths and founded Morozko Forge for the purpose of manufacturing equipment that would freeze water for us and save us the hassle of buying ice from the store.